sports

 As Jack's case was unfolding in 2019, Australian rules star Willie Rioli also tested positive for drugs.
 The difference in treatment by the media and public was astounding.

-Rioli was permitted to train with his West Coast team members while under a provisional suspension, while Jack was labelled a drug cheat, completely ostracised and isolated from a world she really had only ever known.
+Rioli was permitted to train with his West Coast team members while under a provisional suspension, while Jack was labelled a drug cheat, completely ostracised and isolated from the only world she had really ever known.

 "You are no longer an athlete in any sense," Jack said.